WolfgangMatyus/FEWEB_Projekt/README.md

     Topics: Vue.js, Forms, Navigation, Routing \
     This milestone will be evaluated based on an detailed evaluation matrix.

+Details:
+The following components / pages should be created (filled with dummy data) and will be evaluated (completeness, technology, clean implementation) – Max.
+25 points

+-Home page (2 points)

+Forms:
+- Register (2 points)
+- Login (2 points)

+- List of the ressources (6 Points)
+- Modal (for error messages) (2 points)
+- Imprint (2 points)
+- Help (2 points)

+- Routing between pages is possible (3 points)
+- Navigationbar on every page (2 points)

 2. Milestone (25%)

     2. Milestone of the semester project.
 Has to be ready in the 10. block. \